BawdyAnarchist/quBSD/Future_Development.md

 	- It needs further and more extensive testing
 	- -z dirs recreated files too, not just directories
 	- qb-create removal of achi-hd might not be working.
 I dunno I changed it to hd so maybe that was why
+	- There needs to be a template for parameters, and a template for zusr

 qb_ssh [[actually it's likely I dont need this now that I'm gonna go to fat32 zfs volumes for new VMs)
 	- Probably can remove the FreeBSD parts of it.
 Maybe the Net/Open ones as well